-Marking a purchase order as received in Kounta will sync it seamlessly into your accounting platform.
+Marking a purchase order as received in Lightspeed will sync it seamlessly into your accounting platform.
 No more double handling!
 Take back your time to spend it doing the things you love - like running your business.

 Once you have set up your Xero Integration to sync your takings and sales data, this guide will take you through the steps to syncing your purchase orders.